berkmonder/berkmonder/README.md

 - 🎓 &nbsp;I'm a Master of Science student in Physics at the Istanbul University
 - 🌱 &nbsp;I'm on track for learning more about Exploratory Data Analysis, Feature Engineering, and Machine Learning Models
 - ✍️ &nbsp;In my free time, I pursue Novel Writing and Playing Chess as hobbies
-- 💬 &nbsp;Feel free to reach out to me for Data Science Project consulting and volunteering, or just for some interesting discussion about Data Science and/or Physics; or to just play some Chess
+- 💬 &nbsp;Feel free to reach out to me for Data Science Project consulting and volunteering, or just for some interesting discussion about Data Science and/or Physics
 - 📫 &nbsp;You can shoot me an email at berkmonder@gmail.com!
 I'll try to respond as soon as I can
 - 📄 &nbsp;Please have a look at my [Résumé](https://berkmonder.github.io) for more details about me.
 I'm open to feedback and suggestions!
 <br/><br/>